Cashtown Inn: Paranormal activity

 An example of what was said to be a definite paranormal experience was a story about Debbie and Mark L.’s stay at The Cashtown Inn.
 “At some point in the middle of the night, they both were awakened by a noise that to them sounded like someone jiggling their doorknob, as if they were trying to get into their guestroom.
 Mark quickly checked the door and found nothing.
 Certain that they had heard something, they had trouble falling back to sleep.
 Eventually they did, but then Debbie was awoken to the same noise she had heard previously.
 Checking her watch on the nightstand, she noticed it was quarter after four in the morning.
 Still hearing the noise after several minutes, she nudged Mark awake, and they both listened once again.
 The noise eventually stopped, but sleep at that point was impossible, so the couple watched some early morning television before embarking on the activities of the day.”
-The cause of the noise is unknown; however, there is speculation that the knocks are from the ghosts of Confederate soldiers who died during the American Civil War.
-Because of this, the most popular suite for ghost enthusiasts to book into at The Cashtown Inn was the one that used to belong to General Robert E. Lee: Room 5.
+The cause of the noise is unknown; maybe it is the ghosts of Confederate soldiers who died during the American Civil War.
+Thus, the most popular suite for ghost enthusiasts to book at the Cashtown Inn once belonged to General Robert E. Lee: Room 5.